citerus/dddsample-core/README.md

 This project is a joint effort by Eric Evans' company [Domain Language](https://www.domainlanguage.com/) and the [Swedish software consulting company Citerus](https://www.citerus.se/).

 The application uses Spring Boot.
 To start it go to the root directory and type `mvn spring-boot:run` or run the `main` method of the `Application` class from your IDE.
-Then open http://localhost:8080/dddsample in your browser (and make sure, that no firewall is blocking the communication).
+Then open http://localhost:8080/dddsample in your browser (and make sure that no firewall is blocking the communication and that Javascript for localhost is not blocked).

 Discussion group: https://groups.google.com/forum/#!forum/dddsample